govuk-one-login/mobile-android-networking/.github/pull_request_template.md

 ### Before creating the pull request

 - [ ] Commit messages that conform to conventional commit messages.
-- [ ] Ran the app locally ensuring it builds.
 - [ ] Tests pass locally.
 - [ ] Pull request has a clear title with a short description about the feature or update.
 - [ ] Created a `draft` pull request if it's not ready for review.